Research Mentoring

 (Isn't google amazing!)

-And the next generation?
 There have been more than 100 students and postdocs from 26 nations to spend time in the Carroll Research Group.
-I will eventually list them all, but for now here are the advanced thesis holders from the group.
+Eventually they will all be listed.
+For now here are the advanced degree holders from the group.
 I am justifiably very proud of them all.

 PhD: Daniel Tekleab, Scott Webster, Richard Czerw, Jiwen Liu, Nicole Levi, Faith Coldren, Jerry Kielbasa, Wanyi Nie, Yuan Li, Corey Hewitt, Alex Taylor, Greg Smith, Wenxiao Huang, Junwei Xu, Chaochao Dun, David Montgomery

-MA: A. Date, P. Iyer, S. Xing, W. Wang, D. Weston, Jillian Berjke, Eric Peterson, Eric Henderson
+MA: A. Date, P. Iyer, S. Xing, W. Wang, D. Weston, Jillian Berjke, Eric Peterson, Eric Henderson, Robert Link

-1. I believe that when you take a course on a subject you have made an agreement to fully engage for the sake of that subject.
-Some time both inside of class and out, will be dedicated wholly to its pursuit.
+1. When you take a course in physics, you make the agreement to actively engage for the sake of that subject.
+This means dedicating time inside of class and out.

 The Courses